-Note: I added a teaspoon of ground cloves to my orange play dough recipe and it smelled just like Christmas!
+Fun Tip: I added a teaspoon of ground cloves to my orange play dough and it smelled just like Christmas!

 I have a small kit of play dough supplies that I keep in our arts and crafts cupboard so that I can whip up a batch of play dough super quickly without hunting all around for the supplies.

 Since our play dough is played with by a large group of kids, I replace it often to prevent the spread of germs.

 Our play dough recipes tend to last over a month at home, so if you’re making this for a smaller group you could definitely keep it around longer.

 RELATED RESOURCE: December Print – That’s It!
 Kindergarten Math & Literacy Printables

 Just a note: I tested this play dough kit with my daughter who wanted to help add in more red food coloring to the play dough – hence the patchy red dye job on her hands in these pictures.
 I definitely advise using gloves when kneading in extra food dye!